Adult Education and GED®

-Purposes: The General Education Development (GED) tests measure knowledge in five different areas: writing, social studies, science, reading, and mathematics.
-An important test feature is an essay that documents your ability to write and communicate efficiently.
-The battery of five GED tests take approximately 7 hours and 10 minutes to complete.
+Purposes: The General Education Development (GED®) tests measure knowledge in four different areas: social studies, science, reasoning through language arts, and mathematics.
+The battery of four GED® tests take approximately 7 hours and 45 minutes to complete.

 Where do I get an Underage Permission Form?